lucasgautheron/lucasgautheron.github.io/_pages/about.md

 Research interests
 ==================

-I am currently a Postdoctoral Fellow in the Evolution, Science and Society group of the University of Missouri.
+I am currently a Postdoctoral Fellow in the Evolution, Science and Society group at the University of Missouri.
 I recently completed by PhD in computational sociology at the Interdisciplinary Centre for Science and Technology Studies in Wuppertal.
 I have a training in fundamental physics (École Normale Supérieure de Cachan and Université Pierre et Marie Curie) and in history and philosophy of science (Université Paris-Cité).

 **My research aims to understand how collectives generate, leverage, transmit, and sustain complex knowledge.
 In particular, I am interested in how individuals navigate social dilemmas in collective cognition, and in the resilience of cumulative learning.**